ARMmbed/mbed-os-5-docs/docs/porting/custom-target-porting.md

    Let's review the changes one by one.

+#### Things changed

    - The board name was changed from `DISCO_L475VG_IOT01A` to `IMAGINARYBOARD` so the board can be uniquely identified.

    - The `detect_code` was changed from `0764` to `1234`.
 The `detect_code` is a unique number that identifies the board to the Mbed OS test tools.
-This number is typically built into the debug interface.
+For Mbed Enabled boards, this number is exposed through the debug interface with Mbed CLI by typing `mbedls`.

    - The `macros_add` section was changed to remove `USBHOST_OTHER` because USB is not used on the new board.

    - The `device_has_add` section was changed to not add the `ANALOGOUT`, `CAN`, and `USBDEVICE` drivers because those features are not used on the new board.

+#### Things added

     - A new section, `device_has_remove`, was added.
-This removes `ANALOGIN`, `I2CSLAVE`, and `I2C_ASYNCH` drivers because these features are also not used.
+This removes the `ANALOGIN`, `I2CSLAVE`, and `I2C_ASYNCH` drivers because these features are also not used.
 The reason why `device_has_remove` is used in this case is because the board is inheriting from the MCU Family configuration `FAMILY_STM32`, which has those drivers added by default.

+#### Other things you may need to add

+    Here are some other changes that might also be needed.

+    - You can also use `device_has_add` to add additional drivers.

+    <span class="notes">**Note:** If you choose to add a driver that is not already available for your hardware, you will have to provide the driver implementation.</span>

+    - You can use `features_add`, `features_remove`, `components_add`, `components_remove`, `macros_add` and `macros_remove` to add or remove configurations.

+#### Where other configurations live

     All the other configurations for the board are inherited from the MCU Family configuration called `FAMILY_STM32`.

-   Here are some other typical changes that might be needed.

-   - (Optional) You can also use `device_has_add` to add additional drivers.

-   <span class="notes">**Note:** If you choose to add a driver that is not already available for your hardware, you will have to provide the driver implementation.</span>

-   - (Optional) Similarly, you can use `features_add`, `features_remove`, `components_add`, `components_remove`, `macros_add` and `macros_remove` to add or remove configurations.

 ## Configuring the target code directories

    In some cases, the target source code directories follow a similar structure as the target configuration, but they could have a few more levels.

    For example, in the `mbed-os/targets` folder, the target directories for DISCO_L475VG_IOT01A follow this pattern:

    ```
    mbed-os